Wasting precious hours of sleep by tossing and turning is not ideal. For many people, taking melatonin supplements for sleep is growing more popular.

-The main system slowing down oral supplements from working faster is the liver.
+The main system slowing down oral supplements from working quickly is the liver.

 One of the liver’s many functions is to remove substances you ingest from circulating in your bloodstream.
 These substances are degraded (metabolized) and then excreted.
 This is known as first-pass metabolism, or the first pass effect.
 What remains is what your body absorbs and uses.

 This applies to melatonin supplements that you ingest orally.
-Because it has to be digestive- and subsequently metabolized by the first pass effect- it delays the actual absorption of oral melatonin.
+Because it gets metabolized by the first pass effect, not only does most of the melatonin you take get degraded, but it also delays the actual absorption of oral melatonin.

 Not necessarily.
-After oral melatonin peaks in about an hour or longer on average, that's when it kicks off your body's natural sleep onset processes.
+Once oral melatonin peaks, which is in about an hour or longer on average, that's when it kicks off your body's natural sleep onset processes.